 It is better to use random noise of some kind for the masking signal, to avoid this issue of the subject detecting the test sound via beats.
 In this context “noise” has a technical meaning that is more specific than the colloquial usage.
 One thing we might do is replace the sinusoidal masking tone with narrow-band noise, which would mean adding together sine waves at a range of closely-spaced frequencies, all with the same amplitude but with random phases.
 There is also an ingenious technique due to Patterson which uses the opposite pattern, called notched noise: a combination of sine waves at all frequencies except for a range around the test tone.

 By carrying out experiments by these various methods, auditory filter shapes can be mapped out.
 Some examples are shown in Fig. 3.
 For very low-level sound these filters behave approximately linearly, but for louder sounds the filter characteristics change progressively with sound level because of nonlinear effects.
 The filter shapes become more asymmetric, and the degree of “tuning” changes.
 Tuning is sharpest for low-level sounds: it is strongly influenced by the action of the active outer hair cells.
 As with so much of the subject, it is all rather complicated: for some details, see Moore .
-The figure is plotted with a logarithmic frequency scale, which reveals that the filters centred on higher frequencies tend to have very similar shapes.
+Figure 3 is plotted with a logarithmic frequency scale, which reveals that the filters centred on higher frequencies tend to have very similar shapes.
 This means that their bandwidth is approximately proportional to their centre frequency.
 But at lower frequency this relative bandwidth gets wider.

 The bandwidth of each auditory filter defines an important quantity known as the critical bandwidth.
 Roughly, any two frequency components falling within a critical bandwidth of each other are too close to be resolved on the basilar membrane.
 We will see shortly that this has a number of perceptual consequences.
 The precise numerical definition of the critical band depends on exactly what definition of bandwidth is used.
 Historically, different authors basing their conclusions on different test procedures have used different definitions.
 But we need not go into these details.